acorn-io/runtime/docs/docs/37-getting-started.md

 Here you can find some documentation on how to get there:

 - [Acorn CLI](/installation/installing)
-- Kubernetes: Acorn works well with local development instances like provided by [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation), [K3s](https://rancher.com/docs/k3s/latest/en/quick-start/), [k3d](https://k3d.io/v5.4.4/#installation) or [Docker Desktop](https://www.docker.com/get-started/).
+- Access to a Kubernetes cluster through `kubectl` from your CLI.
+Some great options for local development are [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation), [K3s](https://rancher.com/docs/k3s/latest/en/quick-start/), [k3d](https://k3d.io/v5.4.4/#installation), or [Docker Desktop](https://www.docker.com/get-started/).
 It also works with any other Kubernetes distribution, for example a managed instance hosted in a major cloud provider or a cluster provided by your work environment.

 ## Step 1.
 Prepare the cluster